Conflict of Interest Policy

 - Always show respect and appreciation for the volunteers who give their time to help the club and/or event(s);

-- Never yell, taunt, or threaten physical violence upon another member of the club, a volunteer or event spectator (Members with a criminal history of violence or with a legal restraining order against them may be barred from membership and participation in club activities);
+- Never yell, taunt, or threaten physical violence upon another member of the club, a volunteer or event spectator (Members with a criminal history of violence or with a legal restraining order against them by another member may be barred from membership and participation in all club activities);

 - Never use abusive or vulgar language, or make racial, ethnic or gender-related slurs or derogatory comments at club events;

-- Never make unwanted sexual or physical contact with other members (Members found to be listed on a sex offender registry will be immediately barred from membership and participation in club activities.);
+- Never make unwanted sexual or physical contact with other members (Members found to be listed on a sex offender registry, convicted of a sex crime, or convicted of having, creating, or distributing child pornography will be immediately barred from membership and all participation in club activities.);

 - Always report violations of the Member Code of Conduct policy to the Board in writing.